2 Samuel 7: Text

-Extant ancient manuscripts of a translation into Koine Greek known as the Septuagint (originally was made in the last few centuries BCE) include Codex Vaticanus (B; $\mathfrak{G}$^{B}; 4th century) and Codex Alexandrinus (A; $\mathfrak{G}$^{A}; 5th century).
+Extant ancient manuscripts of a translation into Koine Greek known as the Septuagint (compiled in the last few centuries BCE) include Codex Vaticanus (B; $\mathfrak{G}$^{B}; 4th century) and Codex Alexandrinus (A; $\mathfrak{G}$^{A}; 5th century).
 (Note: The whole book of 2 Samuel is missing from the extant Codex Sinaiticus.)

 Analysis

-This chapter deals with two important issues, building a temple and succession to David's throne; an introduction to succession narratives in 2 Samuel 9–10 and 1 Kings 1–2.
-It is one of the most important section in the Hebrew Bible (or Old Testament) and has been subject to intense research.
+This chapter addresses two important issues: building a temple and succession to David's throne; it introduces succession narratives in 2 Samuel 9–10 and 1 Kings 1–2.
+It is one of the most important sections in the Hebrew Bible (or Old Testament) and has been the subject of intense research.

 There are three scenes in this chapter: